dev-bhadani/springboot-kafka-backend/README.md

 # springboot-kafka-backend
-Wikimedia streaming data storing using springboot and kafka in MySql database
+Wikimedia streaming data storing using springboot and apache kafka in MySql database